wmadill/weewx-S3upload/README.md

 website hosting and saves me the worry of someone hacking into the system running weewx.

-This has been tested against weewx 3.1.0.
+This has been tested against weewx 4.0.0.
+It should work on weewx 3.x but has not, as of 5/15/20, been tested.

 ## Setup